adelina-chachanidze/art_converter_webpage/readme.md

 Press Ctrl+C to stop the server...
 ```

-To end the session press Ctrl+C

 ## Usage

 1. **Encoding ASCII Art**:
    - Visit http://localhost:8080/
-   - Paste your ASCII art in the input field
+   - Paste or type your ASCII art in the input field
    - Click "Encode"
    - The encoded result will appear in the output field
-   - Use the "Copy" button to copy the encoded result
-   - Click "Save as TXT" to download the result as a text file
+   - Click "Save as .txt" to download the result as a text file

 2. **Decoding**:
    - Visit http://localhost:8080/decoder or click "Decoder" in the navigation
-   - Paste the encoded art in the input field
+   - Paste or type the encoded art in the input field
+   - Input must be [number space symbol(s)], eg [8 #h]; otherwise the error will appear
    - Click "Decode"
    - The original ASCII art will appear in the output field
-   - Use the "Copy" button to copy the decoded result
-   - Click "Save as TXT" to download the result as a text file
+   - Click "Save as .txt" to download the result as a text file

+## Test Examples

+The repository includes a `tests` folder with several examples you can try:

+- Files with `.art.txt` extension contain the original ASCII art
+- Files with `.encoded.txt` extension contain the encoded version

+You can use these examples to test the application's encoding and decoding capabilities.

 ## User Interface

 The application features a clean, modern user interface with:

-- Responsive design that works on both desktop and mobile devices
+- Responsive design
 - Intuitive navigation between encoder and decoder pages
 - Large text areas for easy input and viewing of results
 - Error messages that provide clear guidance on fixing invalid inputs
-- Syntax highlighting for encoded patterns
-- Light/dark mode toggle to reduce eye strain during extended use
-- Real-time feedback as you interact with the application

 ## Encoding Format